Introduction to Negative Float

 2. How is negative float different from positive float?

-Negative Float: The time delay works against you, as payments leave your account before deposits clear, creating a shortfall.
+Negative Float: The delay works against you, as payments leave your account before deposits clear, creating a shortfall.

 3. What are common causes of negative float?